Park Nights 2021

 Friday 17 September, 8pm: Rhea Dillon

-For Park Nights 2021, Rhea Dillon presents Catgut – The Opera.
+For Park Nights 2021, Rhea Dillon presented Catgut – The Opera.
 Dillon’s libretto ruminates on the conditions and capaciousness of Black performance as experienced through the Black operatic.
 Taking its departure from The Masque of Blackness by Ben Jonson, a masque commissioned in the early 17th century by Queen Anne of Denmark, the queen consort of King James I, Catgut convenes three orators in classic soapboxing fashion.
 Throughout the opera’s three acts — the essay, the poem, and the poethic — Dillon denounces the idea that the Black performing artist should or could ever exist in the mundane.
-The performance is accompanied by sound direction by James William Blades and includes an original composition by TWEAKS.
+The performance was accompanied by sound direction by James William Blades and included an original composition by TWEAKS.
 Costumes designed by Jawara Alleyne.

 Saturday 16 October: NO SKY with Tosh Basco

 NO SKY is a durational performance by artist Tosh Basco.
 Named after the poem “No Sky” by Etel Adnan from her book TIME, the piece uses poetry as a portal.
-Performed over the course of a half-day, NO SKY is a simple mediation on Time.
+Performed over the course of a half-day, NO SKY was a simple mediation on Time.